saigontrade88/federated-learning-lib/quickstart_RC.md

 # Quickstart - Personal use only

+Note: If you lose connection to CIRCE while an SRUN session is running, then your SRUN sessions which is heavily used in this guide will be terminated.

+A good solution suggested by RC is to start a tmux session for each SRUN you want to run, then run the SRUN command(s) inside of the tmux session(s).
+This approach is quickly described in Part 9 below.

 ## Try out the step-by-step Tensorflow - Keras classifier example (TF 2.0).
 ### 0. Acquire Infinity band IP addresses, not the Ethernet IP addres of computing nodes on RC
 Use